Ulrik Wilbek: Club handball

 Wilbek's initial work as a handball coach was in his own club, Virum-Sorgenfri Håndboldklub, in 1985–88 (elite men).
 Just turned 30, he came to Viborg HK as a coach for the ambitious women's team, which by then had just been promoted to the Danish top league.
 Within a few years, he led the club to their first medals (silver in 1991), and the Danish National team now wanted him as a coach for the women's team.

-After five extremely successful years as national coach, Wilbek again turned towards club coaching.
-He was reappointed as coach for Viborg HK's elite women, and again he showed his excellence: The team became national champions for four consecutive years and reached the final in the 2001 EHF Champions League.
+After five successful years as national coach, Wilbek again turned towards club coaching.
+He was reappointed as coach for Viborg HK's elite women, and again he demonstrated success: The team became national champions for four consecutive years from 1998 to 2002 and reached the final in the 2001 EHF Champions League.

 Men's national team

 He now needed new challenges and turned towards the club's men's team in the early 2000s.
 This marked Wilbek's least successful period as a coach with no medals won.
-But he was still popular within the national handball association, and in 2005 he was appointed coach of the national men's team.
-In 2006 he led the team to a 3rd-place finish at the European Championships and in 2007 they finished 3rd in The World Championship.
-In 2008 he led the team to first place in the 2008 European Men's Handball Championship.
+But he was still popular within the national handball association, and in 2005 he was appointed coach of the national men's team, replacing Torben Winther.
+In 2006 he led the team to a 3rd-place finish at the European Championships and in 2007 they finished 3rd in the World Championship.
+In 2008 he led the team to first place in the 2008 European Championship.
+This was Denmark's first ever gold medals at a major international tournament.

+At the 2011 and 2013 World Championships he lost two consequtive finals to France and Spain respectively.
+The 2013 final against Spain was a horrendous game for Denmark, losing with a record-breaking 16 goals (35-19).

+In October 2013, it was announced that Ulrik Wilbek would be replaced as the head coach for Denmark on 1 July 2014 by Gudmundur Gudmundsson.

 Danish Handball Federation

 In 2016, after four years as a manager for the Danish Handball Federation DHF, Ulrik Wilbek was submitting his resignation to the federation.

-The termination comes after the internal disturbances during the 2016 Summer Olympics, where Ulrik contacted bearing profiles of the men's national team to discuss coach Guðmundur Guðmundsson future before the finals and asked the players if they felt if the coach Guðmundsson was fired.Some days after this scandal, Denmark won the gold medal at the event.
+The termination comes after the internal disturbances during the 2016 Summer Olympics, where Ulrik contacted bearing profiles of the men's national team to discuss coach Guðmundur Guðmundsson future before the finals and asked the players if they felt if the coach Guðmundsson was fired.
+Some days after this scandal, Denmark won the gold medal at the event.
 After the controversy, Ulrik handed over his responsibilities to others in DHF, and then used his energy on the local political work in Viborg.

+As a reaction, Gudmundsson announced in November 2016 that he would not renew his contract, which was set to expire on 1 July 2017.
+After Gudmundssons departure from the Denmark team, he criticized Wilbek, who was then the head of the Danish Handball Federation, for repeated attempts to undercut his management of the team during the Olympics.